tc39/proposal-type-annotations/README.md

 # ECMAScript proposal: Types as Comments

-This proposal aims to enable developers to add type annotations to their JavaScript code, allowing those annotations to be checked by a type checker that is _external to JavaScript_.
+This proposal aims to enable developers to add type annotations to JavaScript code, allowing those annotations to be checked by a type checker that is _external to JavaScript_.
-At runtime, the JavaScript engine ignores them, treating the types as comments.
+At runtime, the JavaScript engine ignores them, treating the types as if they were like comments.

-The aim of this proposal is to enable developers to run programs written in [TypeScript](https://www.typescriptlang.org/), [Flow](https://flow.org/), [Hegel](https://hegel.js.org/), and other static typing supersets of JavaScript without any need for transpilation, if they stick within a certain reasonably large subset of the language.
+The aim of this proposal is to enable developers to write code that can be type-checked by a tool like [TypeScript](https://www.typescriptlang.org/), [Flow](https://flow.org/), or other static type checkers, without any compilation, that is largely compatible with these existing variants, but is largely guided by precedents established by TypeScript.

 ## Motivation

 TypeScript is a gradually typed superset of JavaScript.
 At the time of writing, it's the most popular of the static typing supersets of JavaScript currently in use.
-TypeScript's type syntax is used by development tooling, and does not add runtime semantics<sup>1</sup>.
+TypeScript's type syntax is used by development tooling, and largely does not add runtime semantics<sup>1</sup>.
-The TypeScript syntax is similar to that of other static typing supersets such as Flow and Hegel.
+Other systems like Flow also share much of the same syntax.

-In practice, this means that "transpiling" statically typed JavaScript to standards-compliant JavaScript amounts to only erasing the types.
+In practice, this means that compiling statically typed JavaScript in the form of TypeScript, Flow, etc. to plain JavaScript amounts to only erasing the types.

 ### Community Demand